...

 Child Support in Texas: What is the most you will have to pay, and what are the exceptions to that rule?

-Child Support in Texas: What is the most you will have to pay, and what are the exceptions to that rule? – Being worried about child support is normal if you are going through a child custody case or Divorce.
-It’s normal if you’re the parent who will receive child support because odds are you are losing an income from your household, and you need to be able to compensate for that by receiving a monthly payment from your ex-spouse.
+Child Support in Texas: What is the most you will have to pay, and what are the exceptions to that rule? – It’s normal to feel concerned about child support when you’re going through a child custody case or divorce.
+It’s common to receive child support if you’re the parent losing income from your household.
+You need to be able to compensate for that by receiving a monthly payment from your ex-spouse.

 Abandonment as grounds for Divorce in Texas

-Abandonment as grounds for Divorce in Texas– The majority of divorces that occur in Texas each year are known as “No-Fault” Divorces.
-This means that the parties could no longer get along in the marriage and say no chance at reconciliation or getting back together.
+Abandonment as grounds for Divorce in Texas– Most divorces in Texas each year are categorized as ‘No-Fault’ divorces.
+This indicates that the parties have irreconcilable differences and no prospect of reconciliation or reunion.
 A less common, but no less critical, fault ground for Divorce in Texas is abandonment.
-If you’re reading this blog post and have not seen or heard from your spouse in some time, then the information you are about to read maybe the most important thing you’ve read in years.
+If you haven’t heard from your spouse in a while, this blog post could be crucial for you.
 Let’s discuss the topic of abandonment and how it can impact a divorce should you decide to file.

 Modifying your divorce decree in Texas

-Modifying your divorce decree in Texas– As time passes, your Divorce Decree may need to be updated.
-A Modification of your Divorce Decree can be filed in the same court that heard your original Divorce.
+Modifying your divorce decree in Texas– As time progresses, you may find the need to update your Divorce Decree.
+You can file a Modification of your Divorce Decree in the same court that handled your original Divorce.
 If you believe that the change in circumstances of someone related to that Decree has changed so substantially as to merit a modification, then you can do so.
-This blog post from the Law Office of Bryan Fagan, PLLC, will detail the methods of doing so as well as tips on how to best ensure a successful result for yourself and your family.
+This blog post from the Law Office of Bryan Fagan, PLLC, will detail the methods of doing so.
+We’ll also give tips on how to best ensure a successful result for yourself and your family.

 Is Overtime Pay or Bonus Pay Considered for Texas Child Support?